Outpatient Treatment for Addiction Recovery

 Medication May Be Helpful

-Medication may be used in conjunction with therapy and other forms of self-care to help you manage the physical and mental issues that may arise while you get sober.
+Medication may be used in conjunction with therapy and other forms of self-care to help you manage co-occurring disorders such as physical and mental issues that may arise while you get sober.
 For example, you might be prescribed suboxone or methadone to help overcome cravings or to help overcome the physical changes that your body may endure as you wean yourself from opioids.

 It may also be helpful to familiarize yourself with the laws in your city or state before taking any type of medication.
 This is because it may be illegal to take certain medications at home or to use certain substances in public.
 For example, while you may be able to smoke marijuana at home, you generally can’t use or possess it in public.
 Furthermore, you may still be prohibited from growing or selling the substance even if it’s legal for medical or recreational use.